BartoszDabek/bdabek.pl/_posts/personal-goals/README.md

 - [ ] Learn to use VIM in multi file mode
 - [ ] Create a file to track new english words I learn
 - [ ] [Javascript courses](https://javabrains.io/topics/corejs/)
+- [ ] Learn about investing money in bank market